-The students are invited to participate in many activities that provide for cocurricular development.
+The students are invited to participate in many activities that provide for co-curricular development.
 In addition to the sporting and cultural groups, girls can participate in the Liturgy Group, Virtute, Big Brekky, Ecumenical Coffee Brigade and Zillmere Homework Help.
 Each House has adopted a Presentation ministry which they support through both education and fundraising.
-Charitable giving was also encouraged through the support of Caritas Project Compassion and the Murgon, Cambodia and Longreach immersions.
+Charitable giving was also encouraged through the support of Caritas Project Compassion and the Murgon and India Immersions.

-In 2015, the witness to Nano's work for justice by our school community was also demonstrated through the celebration of Reconciliation Week and the World Day of Migrants and Refugees.
+In 2016, the witness to Nano's work for justice by our school community was also demonstrated through the celebration of Reconciliation Week and the World Day of Migrants and Refugees.
 To complement justice education in the curriculum, a number of days of significance were commemorated including the World Day of Social Justice, International Women's Day, the Feast of Oscar Romero, Fair Trade Fortnight, Sorry Day and the International Day for the Elimination of Violence Against Women.
-Year 9 students viewed a Kinetic Theatre Company production about homelessness.